Supply chain risks have never been more prevalent, and in order to stay afloat, businesses need to do more than ever to mitigate these disruptions.

 Additionally, new information and manufacturing technologies provide great potential for improving resiliency and productivity in response to real-time demand analysis.

 Globalized supply chains are naturally ripe for risk as one disruption can have a ripple effect throughout the entire system.
-Organizations must design robust risk management strategies for handling both known and unknown supply chain dangers.
+Organizations must design robust supply chain risk management strategies for handling both known and unknown supply chain dangers.

 By considering the factors listed above, businesses can do just that, and minimize supply-chain disruption while adding value through smart management practices.
 To learn more about reducing supply chain risk through MRO optimization, download the white paper on MRO optimization today.